MikiyasGebrehaweriya/SociaLink/docs/Cloud Architecture.md

 # Core GCP Services Used And It's Architecture

 ## Architecture Components and Services
-To host our Django application and PostgreSQL database, we’ll use the following GCP services, leveraging Cloud Run for a fully managed, serverless environment:
+To host our Django application and PostgreSQL database, we used the following GCP services, leveraging Cloud Run for a fully managed, serverless environment:

 * Cloud Run (for Django App)
-    * ``Role``: We’ll deploy our Django application to Cloud Run as a containerized service.
-Cloud Run is ideal for handling scaling, high availability, and load balancing automatically, allowing us to focus on app functionality rather than infrastructure.
+    * ``Role``: We deployed our Django application to Cloud Run as a containerized service.
+Cloud Run was ideal for handling scaling, high availability, and load balancing automatically, allowing us to focus on app functionality rather than infrastructure.
     * ``Implementation``:
-        * First, we’ll create a Docker image of our Django app.
-In the project root, we’ll define a ``Dockerfile``, specifying our runtime environment, dependencies, and Django-specific configurations.
+        * First, we created a Docker image of our Django app.
+In the project root, we defined a ``Dockerfile``, specifying our runtime environment, dependencies, and Django-specific configurations.
-        * Once the Docker image is ready, we’ll deploy it to Cloud Run.
-To streamline deployment, we’ll configure Cloud Run to pull this image from Artifact Registry (GCP’s container registry service).
+        * Once the Docker image was ready, we deployed it to Cloud Run.
+To streamline deployment, we configured Cloud Run to pull this image from Artifact Registry (GCP’s container registry service).

 * Cloud SQL (for PostgreSQL Database)
-    * ``Role``: Cloud SQL will host our PostgreSQL database, providing us with a fully managed database service, including automated backups, scaling, and maintenance.
+    * ``Role``: Cloud SQL hosted our PostgreSQL database, providing us with a fully managed database service, including automated backups, scaling, and maintenance.
     * ``Implementation``:
-        * We’ll set up a PostgreSQL instance in Cloud SQL and configure it for private IP access to restrict exposure to external traffic.
+        * We set up a PostgreSQL instance in Cloud SQL and configured it for private IP access to restrict exposure to external traffic.
-        * We’ll create a database and user in this Cloud SQL instance with settings compatible with our Django application’s database configurations.
+        * We created a database and user in this Cloud SQL instance with settings compatible with our Django application’s database configurations.

 * Cloud Storage (for Static and Media Files)
-    * ``Role``: Cloud Storage will handle the storage of static assets (such as CSS, JavaScript, and images) and any user-uploaded media files.
-As GCP’s object storage solution, Cloud Storage allows us to store and serve static content reliably and at scale.
+    * ``Role``: Cloud Storage handled the storage of static assets (such as CSS, JavaScript, and images) and any user-uploaded media files.
+As GCP’s object storage solution, Cloud Storage allowed us to store and serve static content reliably and at scale.
     * ``Implementation``:
-        * Using the django-storages library, we’ll configure Django to interact with Cloud Storage as a backend for static and media files.
+        * Using the django-storages library, we configured Django to interact with Cloud Storage as a backend for static and media files.
-        * In Cloud Storage, we’ll create a bucket, assign appropriate permissions, and configure Django to use this bucket for file storage and retrieval.
+        * In Cloud Storage, we created a bucket, assigned appropriate permissions, and configured Django to use this bucket for file storage and retrieval.

 * VPC Connector (Networking)
-    * ``Role``: To securely connect Cloud Run to Cloud SQL, we’ll configure a Virtual Private Cloud (VPC) connector.
-This approach allows our Django app in Cloud Run to communicate with the PostgreSQL database in Cloud SQL securely, without exposing the database to the public internet.
+    * ``Role``: To securely connect Cloud Run to Cloud SQL, we configured a Virtual Private Cloud (VPC) connector.
+This approach allowed our Django app in Cloud Run to communicate with the PostgreSQL database in Cloud SQL securely, without exposing the database to the public internet.
     * ``Implementation``:
-        * We’ll create a VPC network and set up a VPC connector within GCP’s VPC settings.
+        * We created a VPC network and set up a VPC connector within GCP’s VPC settings.
-        * When deploying to Cloud Run, we’ll specify this VPC connector, ensuring private IP-based communication between Cloud Run and Cloud SQL.
+        * When deploying to Cloud Run, we specified this VPC connector, ensuring private IP-based communication between Cloud Run and Cloud SQL.

 * Secret Manager (for Sensitive Configuration)
-    * ``Role``: Secret Manager will securely store sensitive credentials, such as the database password, Django SECRET_KEY, and any API keys we might need.
+    * ``Role``: Secret Manager securely stored sensitive credentials, such as the database password, Django SECRET_KEY, and any API keys we needed.
     * ``Implementation``:
-        * In Secret Manager, we’ll add secrets for each sensitive value, including database credentials and other essential configurations.
+        * In Secret Manager, we added secrets for each sensitive value, including database credentials and other essential configurations.
-        * Within our Django settings, we’ll configure the app to access these secrets programmatically, ensuring they are not hardcoded.
+        * Within our Django settings, we configured the app to access these secrets programmatically, ensuring they were not hardcoded.

 * Cloud Build (for CI/CD)
-    * ``Role``: Cloud Build will automate the building and deployment of our Docker container to Cloud Run.
-We’ll configure Cloud Build to automatically trigger on Git commits or pushes to specific branches.
+    * ``Role``: Cloud Build automated the building and deployment of our Docker container to Cloud Run.
+We configured Cloud Build to automatically trigger on Git commits or pushes to specific branches.
     * ``Implementation``:
-        * We’ll set up a cloudbuild.yaml file, specifying the build steps, such as fetching code, building the Docker image, and pushing it to Artifact Registry.
+        * We set up a ``cloudbuild.yaml`` file, specifying the build steps, such as fetching code, building the Docker image, and pushing it to Artifact Registry.
-        * In Cloud Build, we’ll configure triggers to automatically start the build process whenever we push changes to our source repository (like GitHub).
+        * In Cloud Build, we configured triggers to automatically start the build process whenever we pushed changes to our source repository in GitHub.

 * Artifact Registry (for Container Images)
-    * ``Role``: Artifact Registry will store our Django application’s Docker images, which Cloud Run will pull each time we deploy or update the app.
+    * ``Role``: Artifact Registry stored our Django application’s Docker images, which Cloud Run pulled each time we deployed or updated the app.
     * ``Implementation``:
-        * Cloud Build will push each Docker image version to Artifact Registry, and during deployment, Cloud Run will access this registry to retrieve the appropriate container image for our Django app.
+        * Cloud Build pushed each Docker image version to Artifact Registry, and during deployment, Cloud Run accessed this registry to retrieve the appropriate container image for our Django app.